Focus on How Much Will You Spend in Retirement

 The NewRetirement Planner will let you see what happens to your finances with and without debt.
 It can be pretty interesting to model your own situations and experiment with different debt repayment plans.

 Retirees often experience lower taxes in retirement because they typically make less money than they did during their working years.
 Even though taxes decrease the closer you get to retirement, it is still an expense you will want to minimize.
 PlannerPlus subscribers can see annual estimates for federal, state, and capital gains taxes, review annual taxable income as well as realized capital gains, and specify itemized deductions and property taxes.

 Some retirees spend more in their lifetime on out of pocket healthcare costs than they earn in Social Security.
 You can do a lot to cut those costs by staying healthy and by choosing Supplemental Medicare Coverage carefully.
 Shopping around for the best supplemental Medicare plan should be done every year.

 Your spending in retirement will likely evolve over time.
 Many experts are now advising clients to plan for slightly higher spending when you retire, and then a tapering down of those expenses over time.
 The Budgeter in the NewRetirement Planner enables you to predict expenses by category and vary your expenditure over time.

 Knowing how much you will spend in retirement can save you from financial disaster.
-Let the NewRetirement retirement planning calculator help you figure out a secure path to the future you want.
+Let the NewRetirement Planner help you figure out a secure path to the future you want.